ygzdmr/ygzdmr.github.io/duse/privacy.md

 **8. Cookies and Similar Technologies**

-Ellie *does not* directly use cookies within the app itself.
+Duse *does not* directly use cookies within the app itself.
 However, our third-party analytics providers (Mixpanel and Amplitude) may use cookies or similar technologies within their SDKs to collect Usage Data.
 Please refer to their respective privacy policies for details on their use of cookies.

 **9. International Data Transfers**